SannatKumar/WebXmlFileWriting/Readme.md

 # Steps

+Create a Asp.Net Core web application project with WebApi type that has a template api for weather forecast.

 Create a Folder Name Models and Add a Model class for your data.

-In our Case it is "User" with different methods and properties.
+In our Case it is "User" with different methods and fields.